This section describes our version policy for Elastic Cloud, including:

 Cutting-edge releases do not remain available forever.
 Once the GA version of Elasticsearch is released, your cluster needs to be removed after a grace period.
 We cannot guarantee that you will be able to upgrade to the GA version when it becomes available.

-If you don’t upgrade to an available minor version within six month, you will be upgraded to the latest available minor version within your current major version.
-If no minor version within your current major version is available, you are upgraded to an available minor version within the next major version.
+If you do not upgrade to an available newer minor version by the end-of-life date, you will be force upgraded to the latest available minor version within your current major version: